xraypy/xraylarch/doc/fitting/examples.rst

   arguments can also be supplied).
 When this has completed, we calculate to model function with the final values of the parameters.

   5. **plot results**.
-Here we plot the data, initial, and final fits.
+Here we plot the data, starting values, and the final fit.

   6. **print report of parameters, uncertainties**.
 Here we print out a report of the fit statistics, best fit values, uncertainties and